Climate and Average Weather Year Round in Prudhoe Bay Alaska, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Prudhoe Bay varies throughout the year.

 The wetter season lasts 3.1 months, from June 23 to September 27, with a greater than 12% chance of a given day being a wet day.
-The chance of a wet day peaks at 22% on August 17.
+The month with the most wet days in Prudhoe Bay is August, with an average of 6.5 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation in Prudhoe Bay changes throughout the year.

 Snow alone is the most common for 7.9 months, from September 26 to May 24.
-The highest chance of a day with snow alone is 5% on October 5.
+The month with the most days of snow alone in Prudhoe Bay is October, with an average of 1.3 days.

 Rain alone is the most common for 4.1 months, from May 24 to September 26.
-The highest chance of a day with rain alone is 22% on August 12.
+The month with the most days of rain alone in Prudhoe Bay is August, with an average of 6.3 days.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Prudhoe Bay experiences some seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 3.1 months, from June 13 to September 18, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around August 10, with an average total accumulation of 1.2 inches.
+The month with the most rain in Prudhoe Bay is August, with an average rainfall of 1.2 inches.

 The rainless period of the year lasts for 8.9 months, from September 18 to June 13.
-The least rain falls around March 21, with an average total accumulation of 0.0 inches.
+The month with the least rain in Prudhoe Bay is March, with an average rainfall of 0.0 inches.

 Due to its extreme latitude, Prudhoe Bay experiences polar day (also known as the midnight Sun) during the summer and polar night during the winter.
 These are periods of time in which the sun is continuously above or below the horizon for more than one day.
 The precise start and end dates of polar day and night vary from year to year and depend on the precise location and elevation of the observer, and the local topography.